efexel/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.

 5. From the data set in step 4, creates a second, independent tidy dataset with the average of each variable for each activity and each subject.

+The output file, tidy.txt, can be read back into R Studio with:

+      data <- read.table('tidy.txt', header = TRUE)
+      View(data)

+See [CodeBook.md](https://github.com/efexel/Getting-and-Cleaning-Data-Course-Project/blob/master/CodeBook.md) for more detail on the output.

 ### References